-(1) Received loan of ₹5,00,000 from ABC Private Limited, a closely held company engaged in textile business.
+(1) Received loan of ₹5,00,000 year from the ABC Private Limited, a closely held company engaged in textile business.
 She is holding 10% of the equity share capital in the said company.
 The accumulated profit of the company was ₹2,00,000 on the date of the loan.